 Before you eliminate your legacy system, make sure you fully understand what it did and how your company used it.
 Older systems are usually tightly integrated with other systems, and you should know how those connections worked.

-3. Devoting Insufficient Time and Resources to the Migration
+3. Devoting Insufficient Time and Resources to the Project

 4. Hiring the Wrong People to Lead the Effort

-For someone to successfully lead a team through data migration, they must possess a depth of knowledge about the application itself.
+For someone to successfully lead a team through a legacy system migration, they must possess a depth of knowledge about the application itself.
 They should also be able to talk about it and explain it in a way that’s approachable to everyone on your project team.

-In addition to the technical side of the phase, make sure everyone you hire also understands the “people side” of migration.
-If they can possess a positive, encouraging attitude throughout each step, initiatives like organizational change management (OCM) become easier to pursue.
+In addition, make sure everyone you hire also understands the “people side” of the project so you can prioritize organizational change management (OCM) throughout.

 5. Failing to Get Key Stakeholder Buy-in and Support

-Yes, data migration will disrupt your daily workflows to an extent.
-However, you can’t just freeze business as you move data away from your legacy system and into your new ERP system.
+Yes, data migration will disrupt your daily workflows.
+However, you can’t just freeze business as you move data from your legacy system into your new ERP system.
+You have to enter into a temporary “co-living” space.

 7. Failing to Manage the Change

 It’s important to understand the nature of your legacy system as it was originally coded.
-Why does this matter?
 If the system was proprietary or included non-standard tools/codes, you need to know this before you attempt to replicate the outputs on a new system.

 Work closely with the individuals who know how the system was set up.
 They can help suggest ways to translate those components onto a new platform or environment.